High Park fire: Development

 Due to extreme burning conditions, poor access and rapid fire-spread, it became quickly clear the fire would impact multiple residential areas and evacuations were called for an increasing area through the day.
 Areas evacuated included Buckhorn Canyon, Paradise Parke, Stove Prairie, Flower Road, Rist Canyon, Paradise Park, Poudre Park, Poudre Canyon, Davis Ranch, Whale Rock, Pine Acres and other areas.
 The evacuation lasted nearly 21 days –– much longer than other large Colorado fires.
 Evacuation was conducted via reverse 911 calls, then by door-to-door visits by Fire Department and Law Enforcement.
 Since the area was served by overhead power and phone lines, power and phone were lost very rapidly.
 Furthermore, the area was not served by cellular service.
 These factors, plus damage to basic infrastructure, were key limiters in re-patriation.
 Residents would be returning to very dangerous conditions and with no effective communications.

-High Park Fire burned aggressively and with high intensity for days.
-This fire did not burn through and settle down, but continued to burn actively.
-Two weeks into the fire it was still burning so aggressively that over 50 homes were lost as the fire burned into a subdivision north of the Poudre River.
-This was despite days of preparatory efforts, and demonstrates the power of fire in the wildland/urban interface.

-While loss of so many homes in the High Park fire is certainly a tragic loss, response to the High Park fire is recognized as a model good response.
-Agencies in the area have a long cooperative history with established and recognized ability to work together to a common goal regardless of agency boundaries.
-Fire and local agency responses were effective and well-coordinated.
-Furthermore, years (decades) of active work with residents to prepare for fire was effective.
-Many houses survived due to efforts made by landowners that allowed their homes to survive the fire front and gave fire fighters the benefit of time in defending and saving structures.
-That said, it was a daily battle that extended to weeks to save some homes.
-Critical to that success was the thorough mapping and preparation done by local fire departments which allowed incoming fire fighters to be more effective, more rapidly.

-However, further work on making homes in the urban interface ignition resistant is needed.
-This was a major topic at the NFPA Backyards and Beyond conference held in Salt Lake City in 2013.